gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins/README.md

 ## Key Concepts

-In Lab 1, **Peripherals** and **Event Timers** were introduced to simplify and describe GPIO pins and Event Timers and their interactions.
+In Lab 1, **GPIO peripherals** and **Event Timers** were introduced to simplify and describe GPIO pins and Event Timers and their interactions.

 In this lab, **DeviceTwinBindings** are introduced to simplify the implementation of Azure IoT [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=julyot-azd-dglover).